facebookresearch/pytorch_GAN_zoo/README.md

 python eval.py visualization -n $runName -m $modelName
 ```

-Where modelName is in [PGAN, StyleGAN, DCGAN] and runName is the name given to your run (trained model).
+Where modelName is in [PGAN, DCGAN] and runName is the name given to your run (trained model).
 This script will load the last checkpoint detected at output_networks/$modelName.
 If you want to load a specific iteration, please call:

 ```
 python eval.py visualization -n $runName -m $modelName -s $SCALE -i $ITER